pablovin/ChefsHatGYM/Readme.md

 This environment is freely available for scientific purposes and implements all the rules and mechanics of the Chef's Hat game.

-for an in-depth look at the functioning of the environment, please refer to:
+For an in-depth look at the functioning of the environment, please refer to:
  - The Chef's Hat Simulation Environment for Reinforcement-Learning-Based Agents (https://arxiv.org/abs/2003.05861)

 The environment is build based on the OpenAi Gym toolkit, so it implements a portable and reusable environment.